zdiv/ytsm/README.md

 ##FAQ

 <b>What does this run on/what versions of dependencies?</b>
-This was created and tested on a system running Gentoo.
-I used whatever the latest youtube-dl is, umph 0.2.5, youtube-viewer 3.0.8, GNU awk 4.1.0, and GNU sed 4.2.2.
+ytsm was created and tested on a system running Gentoo.
+I used a recent version of youtube-dl, umph 0.2.5, youtube-viewer 3.0.9, GNU awk 4.0.2, and GNU sed 4.2.1.

+<b>Tell me about releases</b>
+Releases are made whenever I feel the current git version of the script is good enough for regular use.
+For the user, this means that the releases are probably less likely to have bugs than a random git version would, but it also means that the user might have to deal with bugs specific to the older version of the script.
+The choice between git and releases basically comes down to which bugs the user prefers: bigger bugs that appear and disappear at random, or smaller bugs that they might need to live with until the next release.

 <b>POSIX compliance and portability between shells?</b>
 As of 16 Feb 2014, ytsm will run in most if not all of the popular shells, because I am making an effort to avoid shell-specific extensions to standard utilities.
 To the best of my knowledge, any POSIX-compliant shell should work, but the script defaults to bash because almost everybody has it and I know it works. ytsm-cronjob works with dash and bash.
 I know it currently has problems with ksh, and other shells are untested.
-I recommend using dash for both scripts not only because it is the fastest shell, but also because most of ytsm'ss testing is done with dash.
+I recommend using dash for both scripts not only because it is the fastest shell, but also because most of ytsm's testing is done with dash.

 <b>How fast is each shell?</b>
 I benchmarked each of the following shells by running the built-in benchmark three times, then taking the average of the three scores.
+The test system had an Intel i7-3720QM processor.

  * dash 0.5.7.3: 176 ms
  * ksh 2012-02-29: 176 ms